-Timing shift (backwards/forwards) per row, MPC style but better because Deluge.
+Timing shift (backwards/forwards) per sample row, MPC style but better because Deluge.

 I wasn't able to find this in the manual and I'm a new user.
 If it does exist then hallelujah and please delete!